 Apply an individual ‘look’ to your image or adjustment layer for creative results.
 Access the Luminar store to purchase more looks or create a collection of your own to use again and again.

-After all that you’ll see why having two editors will only be a positive to your photography.
-Whilst Lightroom is available on a monthly subscription from Adobe, Luminar is just a one-off payment for life. iPhotography students can get a discount on Luminar software when joining our Luminar training masterclass.
+After all that you’ll see why having, two editors will only be a positive to your photography.
+Whilst Lightroom is available on a monthly subscription from Adobe, Luminar is just a one-off payment for life.

 To join, either our Lightroom or Luminar training courses, then use the links below to sign up today.
-2 perfectly designed courses for beginners by professional photographers and official Luminar ambassadors.
+Two perfectly designed courses for beginners by professional photographers and official Luminar ambassadors.

 If you use two different photo editors like Lightroom and Luminar then let us know your experiences.
 What do you like about each?
 We’d love to hear from you.